-“BLUE SKIES, RED PANIC” photographic exhibition, realized in the framework of the 50s in Europe Kaleidoscope project, will be opened at La Mercè Cultural Center in Girona on Tuesday 12th November, organized by CRDI / Ajuntament de Girona.
+“BLUE SKIES, RED PANIC” photographic exhibition, realized in the framework of the 50s in Europe Kaleidoscope project, was opened at La Mercè Cultural Center in Girona on Tuesday 12th November, organized by CRDI / Ajuntament de Girona.

-BLUE SKIES, RED PANIC is an travelling exhibition that comes from Pisa and after this display in Girona will continue its European journey towards Antwerp and Berlin.
+BLUE SKIES, RED PANIC is a travelling exhibition that comes from Pisa and after this display in Girona will continue its European journey towards Antwerp and Berlin.
 It is part of the European Kaleidoscope project in which the CRDI participates.
 The objective of this project is to relate heritage photography to new technologies, in order to discover life in the fifties through the iconographic legacy and at the same time to enhance the citizen interest in heritage.
 The exhibition has 26 large-format photographs grouped into 11 different themes that offer a “kaleidoscopic” vision of the Europe in the fifties.
-This exhibition can be seen in the cloister of the La Mercè Cultural Center between November 12 and December 19, 2019.
+This exhibition was on show in the cloister of the La Mercè Cultural Center between November 12 and December 19, 2019.